 - WiFi – Perfect if you’re planning a work vacation.

-What makes this woodland yurt feel like more like a camping destination is the location – it is nestled in the woods on a 23-acre farm.
+What makes this woodland yurt feel more like a camping destination is the location – it is nestled in the woods on a 23-acre farm.
 The outdoor seating area and fire pit allow you to relax after a day of hiking or exploring.
 While you have ample opportunities to enjoy the outdoors during your visit, you can cook your meals and sleep in comfort.

 During my stay, I was able to meander around the farm, meet the horses (more on that later), and head into town, which was just a five-minute drive away.
 Ellen, my host for the weekend, made sure I had everything I needed for a relaxing stay and was a great resource for finding things to do and places to eat around town.